IBM/Hybrid-Cloud-Applications-and-Services/README.md

 2. In the **Import API from a file or URL** window, click **Or import from URL**.

 	For the URL, type the Liberty URL that you want to use to import the Swagger document.
 For this example, you can use `https://<Cloud Host:Port>/ibm/api/docs/apiconnect`.
-Remember the username for this example is **user** and password is **demo**.
+Remember for this example the username is **admin** and password is **admin**.

 3. After you imported your API, go to **source**.
 Then go to the bottom of the page (around line 532) and change the **target-url**'s value to `'<cloud host:port>$(request.path)'` (replace `<cloud host:port>` to your own cloud host:port).
 Then click the **save icon** on the top right corner.